Tracing the Origins - Overseas Landscapes

 63奥迪隆·雷东《花卉作曲》-编辑 拷贝.jpg

-Western art history refers to paintings before Paul C é zanne (France, 1839-1906) as traditional painting, which emphasizes the authenticity and objectivity of the painted scene, emphasizes the proportion between elements, the perspective relationship of the picture, and the anatomical structure of the human body, and is a representation of reality or nature; Subsequent non-traditional paintings (such as the Post Impressionist style) focused on the composition of the painting or the expression of the painter's own spirit and thoughts.
-Paul C é zanne attempted to explore a simple form of expression beneath the natural surface, constructing ordered images from the scattered visual images before his eyes.
-He believed that the painting language of Impressionism, which blurs objects, would not be able to form the meaning of the image.
-He emphasized the clarity and solidity of objects, and his philosophy influenced painters of Cubism and Abstractionism, earning him the title of "Father of Modern Painting".
-Paul Gauguin (France, 1848-1903) was initially infatuated with the Impressionist art style, but later influenced by the symbolist aesthetic concept, he went beyond naturalistic observation and pursued emotional expression.
-He wrote, "Impressionists blindly study color without any freedom to speak of.
-They only focus on the eyes and are indifferent to the mysterious core of thought, thus falling into a state of only scientific reasoning."
-His painting style has a tendency towards originality and symbolism, influencing the "Nabi school" with a style of synthesis and bold color methods.
-Vincent van Gogh (Netherlands, 1853-1890) did not pay attention to the reproduction of objective objects, but focused on expressing the inner feelings of things, thus exploring a expressive language of painting.
-In 1889, after an argument between Vincent Wilhelm van Gogh and Paul Gauguin, he cut off his ear and was sent to the St. Remy's lunatic asylum.
-In 373 days, he completed more than 150 oil paintings and over 100 sketches.
-At this time, his painting style had become more expressionist, and those images, which were like waves and flames, were full of melancholy and sadness.
-Georges Seurat (France, 1859-1891) paid special attention to optics and color theory and conducted numerous experiments dedicated to methodological and theoretical research.
+The history of Western art refers to painting before Paul C é zanne (France, 1839-1906) as traditional painting, which emphasizes the authenticity and objectivity of the depicted scene, pays attention to the proportion between elements, the perspective relationship of the picture, and the anatomical structure of the human body, and is a representation of reality or nature; Subsequent non-traditional paintings, such as the Post Impressionist style, focused on the composition of the image or the expression of the artist's own spirit and ideas.
+Paul C é zanne attempted to explore a simple form of expression beneath natural appearances, organizing the scattered visual images in front of him into ordered images.
+He believed that the painting language of Impressionism, which blurred objects, would not be able to form the meaning of the picture, emphasizing the clarity and solidity of objects.
+His ideas influenced the painters of Cubism and Abstraction, and he was known as the "father of modern painting".
+Paul Gauguin (France, 1848-1903) was initially fascinated by the Impressionist art style, but later influenced by the aesthetic concepts of symbolism, he transcended naturalistic observation and pursued emotional expression.
+He wrote, "Impressionists blindly study color without any freedom, they only focus on the eyes, and are indifferent to the mysterious core of thought, thus falling into a state of only scientific reasoning."
+His painting style has a tendency towards primitiveness and symbolism, and influenced the "Nabi School" with his synthesis style and bold color methods.
+Vincent van Gogh (Netherlands, 1853-1890) did not focus on the representation of objective objects, but rather on the expression of the inner feelings of things, thus exploring a expressive painting language.
+In 1889, after arguing with Paul Gauguin, Vincent Wilhelm Van Gogh cut off his own ear and was sent to the St. Remi Asylum.
+In 373 days, he completed over 150 oil paintings and more than 100 sketches.
+At this time, his painting style had become expressionist, and the images that were like waves and flames were full of melancholy and sadness.
+Georges Seurat (France, 1859-1891) paid special attention to optical and color theory and conducted extensive experiments dedicated to methodological and theoretical research.
 Some believe that his death marked the end of Neo Impressionism.

 64保罗·塞尚《圣维克多山背景下的沐浴者》-编辑 拷贝.jpg

-Paul C é zanne's "The Bather in the Background of Mount Saint Victor"
+Paul C é zanne's "Bathers Against the Background of Mount Saint Victor"

 65保罗·高更《河岸上的女人》-编辑 拷贝.jpg